 Before & AfterWe rehab distressed houses and sell them to low- and moderate-income families.

 141 Newhall Street

 For many years the most neglected property in Newhallville, this house sat windowless on the corner of Starr Street and across the street from an NHS new construction project.
-It became the epicenter of NHS New Havens’ Newhall/Starr cluster.
+It became the epicenter of NHS of New Havens’ Newhall/Starr cluster.

 725 Winchester Avenue